 At the time of the wreck, B.G. thought he was okay.
 However, after the wreck, B.G. suffered severe headaches and pain.
-B.G. hired The Law Offices Of Andrew Lynch to pursue a case against the repair truck.
+B.G. hired Andrew R. Lynch, P.C. to pursue a case against the repair truck.

-The Law Offices Of Andrew Lynch was able to recover B.G.’s medical bills and get him a total settlement of $27,000.00.
+Andrew R. Lynch was able to recover B.G.’s medical bills and get him a total settlement of $27,000.00.